cs-ed/edtech-plan-afrewin/README.md

 * The correct answer is reviewed, with students sharing their (or their partner's) reasoning with the entire class.

 Peer instruction "explicitly incorporates opportunities for students to explain their reasoning and engage in argumentation, practices that help students integrate new information with existing knowledge and revise their mental models" (Knight & Brame, 2018).
 It also allows for immediate feedback, allowing students to reflect on their misunderstanding and monitor their own understanding (Knight & Brame, 2018).
 The warm-up question can be framed to review the previous day's lesson or to spiral review from prior concepts.
 Questions that uncover common student misconceptions are particularly beneficial to helping students discover why that idea is incorrect (Knight & Brame, 2018).
 This is also a good format for helping students practice debugging a provided program.

+**Video Tutorials (Curated by CodeHS or AP Classroom)**
+* Students will complete guided notes while watching these short videos.

+All students will benefit from completing guided notes.
+The blanks "serve as strong prompts and scaffolding to direct students' attention to the lecture, as well as to the content of their notes" (Chen et al., 2016).
+Additionally, the videos are available to students on-demand, allowing students to access them as needed for review or clarification.

+**Check for Understanding (Short Quizzes on CodeHS)**
+* After completing their guided notes, students will complete a short "quiz."

+The instructor can use the results of the checks for understanding to guide a class discussion to address any misconceptions the students may have.
+In addition, following day's warm up can be used to reinforce these ideas and help students solidify their reasoning.

 **Examples & Coding Exercises**
 * An example of specific types of coding are provided each lesson.